← Back to other Thoughts

 Management expecting 30–50% productivity gains from AI in the next two or three years isn't looking at the wrong evidence.
 It's using the wrong model.

-The goal isn't more output.
-It's better output
+The goal is better output

-The alternative is to spend the recovered time on thinking longer.
-Arriving at a more considered position.
-Testing the idea more carefully.
+The alternative is to spend the recovered time thinking longer.
+Getting to a more considered position.
+Testing the idea more rigorously.
 Exploring the objection you'd normally skip because you didn't have time.
-Bringing more nuance to the conclusion.
+Done that way, the end result is simultaneously faster than pure human work and more considered than what you'd have produced under time pressure.
+That's not a trade-off.
+You get both.

 But something else is shifting, and it's harder to see